Skip to main content

 Would you leave your wallet on the dashboard of your car?
 A better option might be to lock it away in your glove compartment.
 Or, better yet, carry the wallet with you.
 Simply put, knowing something's risk allows us to protect it properly.

-Find out how Goldilocks can help protect our data
+Find out how Goldilocks can help us think about cybersecurity

 Some data is meant to be shared.
 Some data may be highly confidential.
 And some data will fall somewhere in between.
 Yale uses three classifications of risk that help us know how to protect the data we work with.